LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 Using the `verbose(true)` option on Windows system may not provide the shell commands output depending on the backend.

-Ciao Prolog 1.20.0 cannot be used due to non-standard support for multifile predicates.
+When using Ciao Prolog 1.20.0, a workaround is used for this system non-standard support for multifile predicates.

 When using GNU Prolog 1.5.0 as the backend on Windows, you may get an error on `directory_files/2` calls.
 For details and a workaround, see: